mbucchia/Varjo-Foveated/README.md

 In layperson's terms:

 This software lets you use Eye-Tracked Foveated Rendering (sometimes referred to as Dynamic Foveated Rendering) with your Varjo headset in Digital Combat Simulation (DCS) World when using the latest OpenBeta with native OpenXR support.
-It works with both the single-threaded and multi-threaded mode of the game.

 In technical terms: